Agility training for dogs of a minimum of 12 calendar months of age.

 Contact us for more details.

 Agility training takes place on Tuesday evenings at Mount Pleasant Equine Centre (part of Shuttleworth College), Old Warden, Bedfordshire.

-- We train at an indoor venue (although it isn't heated, so wrap up warm in winter!) on a wax/sand surface.
+- We train at an indoor venue (although it isn't heated, so wrap up warm in winter!).

 - Please do not let your dog run off lead on the paths and in the woodland around the centre; rat poison is in use in the area.
 Keep it on a lead at all times except when you are working your dog.